drvinceknight/Nashpy/docs/contributing/discussion/tox/index.rst

 :ref:`interrogate <interrogate-discussion>`.
 Running all the checks is done with a single standard command: :code:`python -m tox`.

+Note that :ref:`checking for insensitive language in documentation
+<how-to-check-for-insensitive-language>` is not configured or run by tox.

 Test across multiple python versions
 ------------------------------------